dgraph-io/dgraph-docs/content/graphql/schema/migration.md

 resolving updateGQLSchema failed because succeeded in saving GraphQL schema but failed to alter Dgraph schema - GraphQL layer may exhibit unexpected behaviour, reapplying the old GraphQL schema may prevent any issues
 ```

-It means that you have changed a schema in GraphQL which is not allowed in Dgraph.
+It means that you have made a schema change in GraphQL, which is not allowed in Dgraph.
+Thus, the GraphQL schema is changed, but the Dgraph schema remains as it is.
 This will result in different schemas in Dgraph and GraphQL.

 Such error can be caused by various reasons, for example changing a list type to scalar, or changing a scalar field to `uid`.

-If you query mutations on such schemas, you can get the following errors, depending the operation that you performed on the schema update:
+If you do queries or mutations on such schemas, you can get the following errors, depending the operation that you performed on the schema update:

  - `ErrExpectedScalar`: An object type was returned, but GraphQL was expecting a scalar.
 This indicates an internal error -  probably a mismatch between the GraphQL and Dgraph/remote schemas.
 The value was resolved as null (which may trigger GraphQL error propagation)   and as much other data as possible returned.